Charlotte Clarke

 About me

-I’m from a dual-heritage English & Indian background.
-I grew up in a working-class family in Derby, and have lived experience of familial mental health difficulties, living in a single-parent home, & living within the benefits system.
+My name is Charlotte and I am a qualified therapist with 5 years’ experience.
+I am from a dual-heritage English & Indian background, & I grew up in a working-class family in Derby.
+I have lived experience of familial mental health difficulties, living in a single-parent home, & living within the benefits system.
 These aspects of my life influence my practice every day, which is why accessibility & equality are at the heart of my work.

 I have benefited greatly from personal therapy, which inspired me to train in this field following many years working in social care and mental health.
 I am also an LGBTQIA+ & neurodivergence-friendly practitioner and person with lived experience in these areas.

-I work from a beautiful and peaceful location in South Nottinghamshire, from a convenient city-centre office in Derby, or alternatively I can offer online or telephone sessions.
+I work from a beautiful and peaceful location in Kingston-on-Soar, a lovely private office in Belper, or alternatively I can offer online or telephone sessions.

 Training, qualifications & experience